 What is the Acceptance Rate at Oxford University?

-Between 2021 and 2023, 1,883 Indian students submitted applications, but Oxford admitted only 74, resulting in an acceptance rate of just 3.9%.
+- Between 2021 and 2023, 1,883 Indian students applied to Oxford, and only 74 were admitted - an acceptance rate of 3.9%.

 To get into Oxford from India, you will first need to apply to the program of your choice at Oxford University and self-report the standardised tests on UCAS (Universities and Colleges Admissions Service).